 The early nineties marked Ivan Minekov’s entrance into the international art world, inaugurated with a commission of the portrait of Professor Denton Cooley, the esteemed founder of the Texas Heart Institute.
 At the same time, Georges Ecly expressed an interest towards the Bulgarian sculptor’s work, launching his name into the global art scene.
 One of the notable works from this period is the portrait of Peter Machailov, commissioned by The Harada Collection from Tokyo in 1993/94.

 In 2000, Ivan Minekov created an inspirational portrait bust of Dimitar Peshev, paying homage to the heroic politician who saved a significant number of Bulgarian Jews during the Second World War.
-The piece is today on display in the Palace of Europe in Strasbourg.
+Currently the piece is being displayed in the Palace of Europe in Strasbourg.
 Minekov created another, monumental bust of Dimitar Peshev, which is today installed in a prominent public spot in Sofia, as a tribute to the national paladin.

 Marked by numerous international exhibitions, the 2000s were a fruitful period for Ivan Minekov.
 He participated in numerous exhibitions in Bulgaria and abroad, accepted international commissions and was chosen as the leading artist represented on the Bulgarian Ministry of Foreign Affairs’ official website.
 His bronze statuette “Ballerina” gained an emblematic status, being presented as an award at the 23rd International Ballet Competition in Varna in 2008.

-Today, sculptures and other works of this distinguished artist make part of numerous private collections across Europe, USA, Israel and Japan.
+Today, sculptures and other works of this distinguished artist are present in numerous private collections across Europe, USA, Israel and Japan.

 Ivan Minekov lives and works in Sofia, Bulgaria.